Parth-Bisht-227/Parth-Bisht-227/README.md

 - 👋 Hi, I’m @Parth-Bisht-227
 - 👀 I’m interested in programming and learning new things!
-- 🌱 I’m currently learning C++(DSA) and C languages.I also have some knowledge of Java & Python.
+- 🌱 I have  learnt some concepts in C++(DSA) and C languages.I have some knowledge of Python as well.
+- 🌟Currently I'm learning DSA in JAVA.
 - 📫 How to reach me -- > bishtparth227@gmail.com
 Stay Happy
 Keep Learning!